su-sanna/IT1025Spring2022SusannaPopyk/README.md

 And normalization is essential to these decisions because it groups themes of profit, products, and the percentage of most purchased or profited.

 #### SQL Injections
+SQL injections are a security threat because they crash databases through the hacking of webpages.
+Preventions and other forms of action that help to reduce such threats are building parameterized queries, stored procedures, input validation, enabling application firewalls, and other techniques.
 ### Legal and Ethical Responsibilities in Computing

 ## Conclusion